Grobobobo/WarOfTheChosenRebalanced/README.md

 ## Current State
-Currently the Mod is in alpha, in a playable but feature incomplete and unpolished state.
+Currently the Mod is in beta, in a playable but feature incomplete, unbalanced and unpolished state.

 Particularly, the not-implemented features (In this case: Not rebalanced/redesigned yet) so far include:
 * Psi ops
+* MECS (instead of sparks)
+* Compatibility with Covert Infiltration
+* Resistance Orders
-* Sparks
+* Negative Traits
 * Alien Hunters DLC
-* The Chosen (should disable them in Second Wave options)

 Also, Gotcha again overwatch indicators are unreliable for now.
+I plan on creating a version that matches the new OW behavior.

 ## Features